-A. Questions concerning the Code should be referred to the Chief Executive Officer, Chairperson or Lead Director (if one is elected).

-B. Any reports of non-compliance with the Code or concerns relating to ethics and business conduct can be made to Canopy's Chair of the Board, Chief Executive Officer, or Corporate Secretary.
+- a) Questions and inquiries concerning the Code or its applicability to particular people or situation should be referred to the Chief Executive Officer, Chairperson or Lead Director (if one is elected). - b) Any reports of non-compliance with the Code or concerns relating to ethics and business conduct can be made to Canopy's Chairperson of the Board, Chief Executive Officer, or Corporate Secretary.